-Several Tunisian nationals studied at Columbia, and went on to become successful business people, diplomats, and intellectuals.
+Several Tunisian nationals studied at Columbia and went on to become successful business people, diplomats, and intellectuals.
 Columbia faculty were involved in a number of projects in Tunisia, especially after 2011, and the country's trajectory interested a number of Columbia's students and scholars.

-These interactions led to a Columbia delegation, led by President Lee C. Bollinger, visiting Tunisia in January 2015.
+These interactions led to a Columbia delegation, led by the university's former President Lee C. Bollinger, visiting Tunisia in January 2015.
 They met with political and business leaders, who welcomed a lasting establishment of the university in the country.
 This visit set the stage for Tunis to become Columbia's ninth Global Center.

 With the establishment of Columbia Global Centers | Tunis, Columbia can better engage with a public unfamiliar with the US system of education and which is only occasionally exposed to US academic scholarship.